-CONSIDERATIONS WITH THE STORAGE OF BIOFUELS
+CONSIDERATIONS FOR THE STORAGE OF BIOFUEL BLENDS AND ULSD

-Utilizing a checklist such as that mentioned in the preceding section will help provide some structure to the process of evaluating the proposed use of alternative fuels at regulated UST facilities.
+Utilizing a detailed component checklist such as that mentioned in the preceding section will help provide structure to the process of evaluating the proposed use of alternative fuels at regulated UST facilities.
 In some instances, the compatibility information clearly indicates what UST equipment must be upgraded.
-For example, nearly all system conversions for the storage of E85 will minimally require upgrades of the submersible turbine pumps (STPs) and overfill protection equipment.
+For example, nearly all system conversions for the storage of blends over E10, such as E15 or E85 will minimally require upgrades of the submersible turbine pumps (STPs) and overfill protection equipment.

 Having a checklist is a good starting point to evaluate the compatibility of UST equipment.
-However, getting definitive answers to compatibility questions may not always be simple and straightforward.
-It is beyond the scope of this document to delve into more detailed aspects of compatibility, as well as the various studies and topics which have implications for the storage of biofuels.
+However getting definitive answers to compatibility questions may not always be simple and straightforward.
+This document is intended to focus on two key items of consideration with the storage of biofuel blends: concerns with existing equipment and the importance of water management.

+It is beyond the scope of this document to delve into more detailed aspects of compatibility, or the various studies and topics which have implications for the storage of biofuel blends.
 For this reason, a number of references and resources are provided in Appendix B to assist the reader with further investigation.
-This document will focus on two key items of consideration with the storage of biofuels: concerns with existing equipment and the importance of water management.